Houdini 19.5 Geometry

 ivalue

-In simple repetition, this is an integer version of value.
+In simple repetitions, this is an integer version of value.
 This can be useful if the value is naturally an integer (for example, starts at 1 and increments by 2) and/or if values are over 24 million (where floating point numbers lose precision).

 Stop condition